Quansight-Labs/python-moa/docs/introduction.rst

 and minimize the number of accumulators.
 MOA has ideas of dimension lifting which make parallization and optimizing for cache sizes much easier.
 Additionally algorithms must be implemented differently for sparse, column major, row major.
-The ONF stage is responsible for an "optimal" implementation. "optimal" will vary from user to user and thus will have to allow for multiple programs: optimal single core, optimal parallel, optimal gpu, optimal low memory, etc.
+The ONF stage is responsible for any "optimal" machine dependent implementation. "optimal" will vary from user to user and thus will have to allow for multiple programs: optimal single core, optimal parallel, optimal gpu, optimal low memory, etc.

 .. code-block:: python